A verse I wrote to add to Frank's poem "Spirits sat as Mourners".

 A guide for those of you who, like me, are addicted to the written word in hold in your hand, page turning 'book' form.
 Old school paperback or hard-cover in preference to new e-book technology.

 Love is arguably the most popular subject for writers and singers.
 In fact we all need love in our lives.
 This is actually the first piece I have ever published online.
 I hope it touches your heart.

 Some very simple tips for the social punter.
 Taking the science out of betting, and treating it all as just a numbers game.
 Toss out the form guides and give these suggestions a try for a few months.

-A simple guide to help you become more self-sufficient, Earth conscious, and in your attempts to rely less on items produced in today's throw away society.
+A simple guide to help you become more self-sufficient, more Earth-conscious, and less dependent on items produced by today's throw-away society.